 "I care about you a lot.
 I feel we have a future together as a couple.
 But there's something I must tell you."

 "Do you ever get cold sores?"
 This is a good question to ask.
-Because if they say yes, you can reply with "Well that means you have the Herpes Virus.
+Because if they say yes, you can reply with "Well that means you have the herpes virus.
 That's type one (HSV-1)."

 "Well I get cold sores in my genital region.
 It's called Genital Herpes."